patchoo/patchoo/docs/deploying_apple_software_updates.md

 Deploying Apple Software Updates
 ----------------------------------

-junki leverages existing Apple Software Update or Reposado (NetSUS) servers.
+patchoo leverages existing Apple Software Update or Reposado (NetSUS) servers.

 In Casper8, it was possible to just have a policy write your [CatalogURL](http://support.apple.com/kb/HT4069) based on network segment *WITHOUT* installing them at the same time.
 As of Casper 9, JAMF has removed the ability and greatly simplified, now it is only possible to set the CatalogURL *AND* install *all* updates.
-We don't want to install all updates, we want junki to handle that!
+We don't want to install all updates, we want patchoo to handle that!

 ![crappy asu](images/crappy_asu.png)